 The poems are adjudicated with only the knowledge of the student’s age.
 Please do not submit a poem that contains personal information.
 Entries will be judged by The Poetry Society of America.
 Winners will be notified by email by Friday, October 28.

-The contest begins at noon on Tuesday, September 20, and ends at noon on Friday, October 21, at midnight.
+The contest begins at noon on Tuesday, September 20, and ends on Monday, October 24, at midnight.
 To enter, upload your poem below and enter the information required.

 Note that The Garden is not responsible for electronic transmission errors and encourages submissions to be written and saved in a separate word processing program and then copy-and-pasted/uploaded onto The Garden’s website.
 The Garden collects personal information for the purpose of notifying contest winners.
 All information (except for first name and age) will be kept in confidence and for the sole purpose of notifying the winners.